My Side of the Street

 My Side of the Street is the twelfth studio album by Australian recording artist Adam Brand.
 The album was released on 8 August 2014 and peaked at number 5 on the ARIA charts.
 Upon release Brand said "I went into the studio this time around with no rulebook whatsoever.
 I just went in there with the songs that spoke to me the most, and with no pre-conceived ideas as to how it was supposed to sound."

 Brand toured the album commencing in Sale, Victoria on 3 September 2014 and ending in Ravenswood, Queensland on 19 October 2014.

-The album was nominated for ARIA Award for Best Country Album at the ARIA Music Awards of 2014 This is Brand's fifth ARIA Award nomination in this category.
+The album was nominated for Best Country Album at the ARIA Music Awards of 2014 This is Brand's fifth ARIA Award nomination in this category.